15 Essential Dim Sum Dishes for First-Timers

 The Steamed Dumplings You Actually Need to Know

 Start with har gow (shrimp dumplings).
-These are your training wheels.
-Three or four translucent wheat-starch wrappers folded into crescents, each one containing a whole shrimp and a bit of bamboo shoot.
-The wrapper should be thin enough to see the shrimp through it—if it’s thick and doughy, you’re at the wrong place.
-Order these first because they’re impossible to mess up and they’ll calibrate your palate for what’s coming.
+These are beginner-friendly.
+Translucent wheat-starch wrappers folded around whole shrimp and bamboo shoot.
+The wrapper should be thin enough to see through—if it’s thick and doughy, walk out.
+Order these first—they’re foolproof and set the standard.

 Siu mai (pork and shrimp dumplings) come next.
-These are open-topped, with the wrapper gathered at the crown like a tiny silk purse.
-Inside: minced pork, shrimp, mushroom, and egg yolk.
-The top usually gets crowned with a single shrimp or fish roe.
-I ate these every morning for two weeks straight in Guangzhou and never got tired of them.
+Open-topped, with pleated wrappers like tiny purses.
+Inside: minced pork, shrimp, mushrooms, sometimes egg yolk.
+Usually topped with a shrimp or fish roe.
+Ate these daily in Guangzhou and never got sick of them.

-Fung zhao (chicken feet in black bean sauce) isn’t for everyone on day one, but I’m telling you to try it anyway.
-The cartilage becomes tender after hours of braising, and that fermented black bean sauce—salty, funky, alive—makes it worth the effort.
-You’ll either get it or you won’t.
-I got it around dumpling number forty.
+Fung zhao (chicken feet in black bean sauce) isn’t for everyone.
+But try it.
+The cartilage turns tender after braising, and that funky black bean sauce makes it worth the effort.
+You’ll either love it or hate it.
+Took me forty dumplings to get it.

 The Buns and Rolls That Matter

-Spring rolls (chun juan) are your textural anchor.
-Crispy, golden, stuffed with pork and mushroom, they come with a small cup of sweet and sour sauce or hot mustard.
-These aren’t delicate.
-They’re meant to be eaten with your hands, oil running down your fingers, no apologies.
+Spring rolls (chun juan) are the crunch you need.
+Golden, crispy, stuffed with pork and mushrooms.
+Comes with sweet-and-sour sauce or hot mustard.
+These aren’t dainty—eat with your hands, lick the oil off your fingers.

-Cheung fun (rice noodle rolls) come stuffed with shrimp, pork, or char siu.
-They’re rolled so tightly they look like a small log of wood, then sliced into four pieces and drizzled with soy sauce.
-The noodle sheet is silky and barely holds together—it’s like eating a cloud that somehow has substance.
+Cheung fun (rice noodle rolls) are silky smooth.
+Stuffed with shrimp, pork, or char siu, rolled tight, sliced, and drizzled with soy sauce.
+The noodle barely holds together—like eating a cloud with substance.

 The Smaller Bites That Finish You

-Sticky rice wrapped in lotus leaf (lo mai gai) and turnip cake (lo bak go) round out the experience.
-The sticky rice is studded with chicken, Chinese sausage, and mushroom.
-The turnip cake is sliced and pan-fried until it gets a crust, then served with soy sauce and chili oil.
+Sticky rice in lotus leaf (lo mai gai) and turnip cake (lo bak go) complete the meal.
+The rice packs chicken, sausage, and mushrooms.
+The turnip cake gets pan-fried crispy, served with soy sauce and chili oil.

 Similar Posts